-A couple of new items will be added to your Visual Editor menu toolbar: Embed HTML Snippet and Embed From Custom Field…
+Two new menu items will be added to your Editor toolbar: HTML Snippet and Custom Field…

-(EmbedIt Pro adds new menu buttons to the visual editor toolbar)
+(EmbedIt Pro adds new menu buttons to the visual editor)

-You can use the HTML Snippet button to insert shortcodes into your posts.
-With the cursor location selected, click on the HTML Snippet button to select and place your snippet in your text …
+You can use the HTML Snippet button to add shortcodes to your content.
+With the cursor location selected, click on the HTML Snippet button to select and insert your snippet shortcode into your text …

-(You can use the HTML Snippet button to insert a shortcode into your pages.)
+(You can use the HTML Snippet button to insert shortcodes into your posts.)

-A window will pop up on your screen allowing you to insert any HTML Snippets you have stored.
-Select the HTML Snippet you want to add into your page or post and click the ‘OK’ button to proceed …
+A small window will pop up on your screen allowing you to insert any HTML Snippets you have created.
+Type in the name of the HTML Snippet you would like added into your page or post and click the ‘OK’ button to proceed …

-Your shortcode will be placed in the location you have specified …
+The shortcode will be added in the location you have specified …

 (Publish to save your settings)

-View your updated post or page and test your script.
-The script should have been added to your content where you have specified …
+View your post or page.
+The script should have been added to your content …

-While you are logged into your admin, you should see an ‘Edit Snippet’ button displayed next to where your code snippet has been added.
-This allows you to make changes to scripts “on the fly” (this is useful if you need to change code parameters, video sizes, etc.)
+While you are logged into your WordPress administration area, you should see an ‘Edit Snippet’ button displayed next to the section where your code snippet has been inserted.
+This lets you adjust your script “on the fly” (this is useful if you need to edit form parameters, resize videos, etc.)

-To update your script, click the Edit Snippet button …
+To update your code, click on the Edit Snippet button …

-This will take you to the Edit HTML Snippet screen.
-Make your changes and update.
-All posts and pages will update automatically …
+The Edit HTML Snippet screen will open in your web browser.
+Make your changes and resave.
+All pages and posts will update automatically …

-(Edit, update, and republish your code to make sitewide changes)
+(Edit republish your code to make global changes)

 For more details, go here}:

-Tip #1: The plugin lets you export your HTML snippets (and import these into other sites) using the Tools > Export function …
+Tip #1: EmbedIt Pro allows you to export your snippets (and import these into other sites) using the Tools > Export function …

-Tip #2 (For Advanced Users): The plugin also uses WordPress Custom Fields to add code to your posts.
+Tip #2 (For Advanced Users): EmbedIt Pro also uses WordPress Custom Fields to insert code into your content.

-If you know how to use custom fields in WordPress, you can add your code to a custom field and add a shortcode in your content with the “Custom Field” menu button.
+If you are familiar with how custom fields work, you can add your code to a custom field and place a shortcode into your content with the “Custom Field” toolbar button.
 This is useful if you want to embed code into a single post without leaving the post editing window.

 (Add shortcodes to your posts using custom fields)

-Tip #3 – Use Themes With Drag And Drop Code Insertion Page Building Plugins
+Tip #3 – Use Themes With Drag And Drop Page Building Plugins

-(Some WordPress themes are built with built-in features)
+(Some WordPress themes come with built-in code insertion functionality)

 Tip #4 – Adding code to the header section of WordPress

-With a plugin like EmbedIt Pro, you easily insert code into content inside your WordPress posts and pages.
+A plugin like EmbedIt Pro lets you easily add code to content inside your posts and pages.

-Some applications, however, require code to be inserted into content but also to areas such as page headers, footers, etc.
+Some applications (e.g. analytics and ad tracking tools), however, require code to be inserted into content but also to areas such as page headers, footers, etc.

-There are a number of WordPress plugins that let you add code to the header/footer section of pages and posts.
-Many of these plugins, however, add code to all pages or posts, not just the ones you want (some plugins will add the code to every page and then let you turn the code off for selected pages and posts).
+There are a number of plugins that will allow you to add code to headers and footers of posts and pages.
+Many of these plugins, however, add code every page on your site, not just the ones you want (check the plugin’s settings – some plugins and themes will add code to every page and then let you turn the code off for selected pages and posts).

-If you want to add code outside of regular content areas, then you will need to either customize your site or use a plugin like the one described below.
+If you want to add scripts outside of regular content areas, then you will need to either customize your site or use a plugin like the one described below.

-The section below is for advanced users.
-If you need help customizing your site, please contact a professional WordPress web developer.
+The next section is for advanced WordPress users.
+If you need any help adding or removing scripts from your site, please contact a professional WordPress web developer.

-The way the plugin works is that it lets you modify and extend your site’s functionality and appearance by adding custom code using code blocks that can be assigned to individual pages, posts, custom posts, categories, expressions, URLs, and more!
+The way the plugin works is that it allows you to extend your site’s functionality and appearance with custom code blocks that can be assigned to individual posts, pages, categories, custom posts, URLs, expressions, and much more!

-Note: After activating CJT, you will be asked to install the plugin’s database tables and activate the plugin’s functionality.
-To do this, just click the ‘Install’ and the plugin will take care of the rest …
+Note: After activating the plugin, you will need to install the plugin’s database tables and activate the plugin’s functionality.
+It’s really simple, just click the ‘Install’ and the plugin will take care of the rest …

 Click on the New Code Block button to begin adding custom code to your site …

-In the ‘Create New Code Block’ window, name your new code block, select the checkbox to activate it (or leave it unchecked if you don’t want to activate it yet), select a “Location Hook” (specify where to insert your code block.
-Options = Header / Footer.), and choose the “Initial Block Position” (this lets you specify if the script should be added before or after all other code in the header or footer.
+In the ‘Create New Code Block’ window, enter a name, select the checkbox to activate it (or leave it unchecked if you don’t want it activated yet), select a “Location Hook” (specify where to insert your code block.
+Options = Header / Footer.), and specify the “Initial Block Position” (this lets you specify if the script should be added before or after all other code inside the header or footer.
 Options = First Block / Last Block.).
-After selecting your options, click Create …
+Click Create …

 (‘Create New Code Block’ window)

-A blank text field will appear.
-Paste your code or script into this area …
+A blank text area will appear.
+Paste your code or script into this section …

-Next, select where you would like the code block to be inserted (e.g. in specific Pages, Custom Posts, etc …)
+Next, select where you want the code block to be inserted (e.g. Pages, Posts, etc …)

 (Specify where to insert your code)

-The CJT screen also various icons you can click to access different functions, help, etc. (hover your mouse over the icons for item descriptions) …
+The CJT dashboard also various icons you can click to access different features, help documentation, etc. (hover your mouse over the icons for descriptions of functions) …

 Tip: How To View Your Code

-Some scripts will ask you to verify if you have added the code correctly and some will not.
+Some scripts will ask you to verify if your code has been added correctly and some will not.

-If you have pasted code into areas of your site that are not meant to be visible (like the ”header”) and you want to check if the code has been added correctly, then do the following:
+If you have added conversion tracking code to an area that is not meant to be visible (like the ”header” section) and you need to check if the code has been added correctly, then do the following:

-First, open up your internet browser (we’ll use Firefox in this example) and visit the page containing your code.
+First, open up your internet browser (we’ll use Firefox in this example) and visit the page containing the code.

-From the browser menu, select Tools > Developer Tools > Page Source …
+Select Tools > Developer Tools > Page Source from the browser menu …

-If you can see the code in page source view, then all that’s left is to test your script and make sure that everything is working correctly.
-If you experience any problems, repeat the above process and make sure that you have embedded your code correctly, or get a professional to help you.
+If you can see your code, then the next step is to test your script and make sure that everything is working correctly.
+If you experience any errors, repeat the process and make sure that your code has been added correctly, or get a professional to help you.
 As stated at the beginning of this tutorial, always back up your files and database before adding, changing or deleting code.

-Congratulations, now you know how to insert code into WordPress posts.
+Congratulations!
+Now you know how to easily code to your WordPress pages.